nagasatyadheerajanumala/AllTime/AllTime/HEALTHKIT_INTEGRATION.md

 ### 2. Sync Process

-1. Check authorization state (must have at least one authorized type)
+1. Call `HealthKitManager.ensureHealthKitReady` (or `HealthMetricsService.checkAuthorizationStatus`) to ensure
+   the user has been prompted.
+Even if the callback indicates `false`, the sync continues because read permissions cannot be queried.
 2. Determine date range:
    - First sync: Last 14 days
    - Subsequent syncs: From last sync date to today
 3. Fetch metrics from HealthKit:
-   - `healthKitManager.fetchDailyMetricsForLastNDays(n)`
-   - Queries run off main thread
+   - `HealthMetricsService.fetchDailyMetrics` handles all HK queries off the main thread
    - Aggregates per day (midnight to midnight local time)
-4. Convert DTOs to backend format:
+4. Convert DTOs to backend format and POST via `APIService.submitDailyHealthMetrics`
-   - Uses JSON encoding/decoding to convert `DailyHealthMetricsDTO` → `DailyHealthMetrics`
-5. POST to backend:
-   - `POST /api/v1/health/daily`
-   - Single object or array of objects
-   - Includes `Authorization: Bearer <token>` header
-6. Update last sync date
+5. Update `lastSyncDate` in `UserDefaults`

 ### 3. Logging